wangbeichen1992/AIClient-2-API/README-EN.md

 *   **Qwen Code Support**: Using Qwen Code will automatically open an authorization page in the browser.
 After completing authorization, it will generate an `oauth_creds.json` file in the `~/.qwen` directory.
 Please use the official default parameters temperature=0 and top_p=1.
 *   **Kiro API**: Using the Kiro API requires [downloading the Kiro client](https://aibook.ren/archives/kiro-install) and completing authorized login to generate `kiro-auth-token.json`. **Recommended for optimal experience with Claude Code**.
 Note: New users who encounter **429** errors when using the service indicate that the Kiro service is **no longer available**, and may need to wait until Kiro fully opens registration before being able to use it.

+*   **Using Different Providers in Claude Code**: Via Path routing, you can use different providers in Claude-related API calls:
+    *   `http://localhost:3000/claude-custom` - Use the Claude API provider defined in the configuration file
+    *   `http://localhost:3000/claude-kiro-oauth` - Access the Claude API using Kiro OAuth authentication
+    *   `http://localhost:3000/openai-custom` - Use the OpenAI custom provider to handle Claude requests
+    *   `http://localhost:3000/gemini-cli-oauth` - Use the Gemini CLI OAuth provider to handle Claude requests
+    *   `http://localhost:3000/openai-qwen-oauth` - Use the Qwen OAuth provider to handle Claude requests
+    *   Each provider can be configured with different API keys, base URLs, and other parameters for flexible provider switching

+    These Path routes can not only be used in direct API calls but also in programming agents like Cline and Kilo.
+By specifying different paths, you can invoke the corresponding models.
+For example, when configuring API endpoints in a programming agent, you can use `http://localhost:3000/claude-kiro-oauth` to invoke the Claude model authenticated via Kiro OAuth, or use `http://localhost:3000/gemini-cli-oauth` to invoke the Gemini model.

+    Besides switching providers via Path routing, you can also configure Claude parameters by setting environment variables.
+For instance, when using the `http://localhost:3000/claude-custom` path route, you can configure via the following environment variables:

+    *   `ANTHROPIC_BASE_URL`: Set the base URL path for the Claude API
+    *   `ANTHROPIC_AUTH_TOKEN`: Set the authentication token for the Claude service
+    *   `ANTHROPIC_MODEL`: Set the Claude model to be used

+    #### Environment Variable Setting Methods for Different Systems

+    When using the `http://localhost:3000/claude-custom` path, you can set environment variables as follows:

+    ##### Linux / macOS
+    ```bash
+    export ANTHROPIC_BASE_URL="https://api.anthropic.com"
+    export ANTHROPIC_AUTH_TOKEN="your-auth-token-here"
+    export ANTHROPIC_MODEL="claude-3-5-sonnet-20240620"
+    ```

+    ##### Windows (CMD)
+    ```cmd
+    set ANTHROPIC_BASE_URL=https://api.anthropic.com
+    set ANTHROPIC_AUTH_TOKEN=your-auth-token-here
+    set ANTHROPIC_MODEL=claude-3-5-sonnet-20240620
+    ```

+    ##### Windows (PowerShell)
+    ```powershell
+    $env:ANTHROPIC_BASE_URL="https://api.anthropic.com"
+    $env:ANTHROPIC_AUTH_TOKEN="your-auth-token-here"
+    $env:ANTHROPIC_MODEL="claude-3-5-sonnet-20240620"
+    ```
 ### Default Authorization File Paths

 The following are the default storage paths for authorization files for each service: